 It is not likely you will get mugged or kidnapped in Salamanca.
 Crime rates are generally not too high and violent crime against tourists is unlikely.
 Still, don't let your guard down and stay away from dark and deserted areas of bigger cities.

 TERRORISM RISK : HIGH

 There have been recent terrorist attacks in Spain, on 17/18 August 2017, when during 2 terrorist-related incidents, vehicles were driven directly at pedestrians, resulting in injuries and loss of life.
 You should remain vigilant and be aware of your surroundings at all times.

 There is the issue of scams in Salamanca, just like in any other country, and the most common ones are credit card and ATM scams.
 Be careful when picking up your many from ATMs.
 Always negotiate everything in advance, double check your change and never pay anything upfront.
 Never accept drinks from strange people or leave your drink unattended.

 WOMEN TRAVELERS RISK : LOW

 Women traveling alone should have no problems in Salamanca.
 You should use your common sense, and be careful at night, avoid desert and poorly lit streets, and finding yourself alone with strange people in abandoned areas.
-Apart from that, you should have no safety problems in Bilbao.
+Apart from that, you should have no safety problems in Salamanca.